 Getting tested for an STI is not as scary as you think!
 Find out how in our beginners guide to STI tests.
 If your have a positive result getting treated is easy.
-Simply go to you local GP or GUM clinic, or order your treatment online from a reputable online Prescriber such as e-Surgery.
+Simply go to you local GP or GUM clinic, or use the NHS chlamydia test kit locator to find a free test in your area.

-We provide treatments for Chlamydia and Herpes.
-Simply answer a quick 2 minute questionnaire, and have your medication delivered to you.
+We provide treatments for Chlamydia and Gential Herpes.
 If you have any questions about STIs you can always use our Ask a Pharmacist service for free and confidential advice.